rpardini/docker-registry-proxy/README.md

 - Allow using multiple credentials for DockerHub; this is possible since the `/token` request includes the wanted repo as a query string parameter.
 - Test and make auth work with quay.io, unfortunately I don't have access to it (_hint, hint, quay_)
 - Make the cache size configurable, today it's fixed at 32gb.
-- Hide the mitmproxy building code under a Docker build ARG.
 - I hope that in the future this can also be used as a "Developer Office" proxy, where many developers on a fast local network share a proxy for bandwidth and speed savings; work is ongoing in this direction.